 Ask yourself, what do you see in their faces?
 What answers do you get from asking this question?
 If you get nothing, keep asking.
 Sooner or later, thoughts or emotions will surface, opening your awareness.
 Keep asking yourself, what do you see?

 Life is all about lessons.
-If we are not ready to learn the lesson, the situation will repeat.
+If we are not ready to learn, the situation will repeat.
 So many people find they keep repeating the same thing over and over.
 It could be the same type of problem or relationship.
+Learning to base relationships on healthy spiritual energy rather than superficial and temporary conditions will bring long-lasting enjoyment.

 There are those freethinkers like Nietzsche who can see life lessons as part of “The Great Spiritual Experiment.”